 Tuition varies and financial aid is available.

-Courses, including those that are part of a specialization, may be taken individually.
-For current University of Minnesota students, faculty, and staff, free access to courses and specializations is available through the Coursera for Minnesota program.
+Current University of Minnesota students, faculty, and staff: Free access to courses and specializations is available through the Coursera for Minnesota program.
 (Note: MasterTrack Certificates are not eligible for the Coursera for Minnesota program.)

 Displaying 12 records

 Analytics for Decision Making

 Explore the fourth pillar in the field of analytics: prescriptive analytics, including predictive modeling, optimization, and simulation techniques used to formulate decisions.

 Are you a novice software developer eager to try your hand at cybersecurity?
 This specialization delves into essential security concepts and how they apply to cloud deployments.

 Gain a solid understanding of the complex health care marketplace industry with courses such as Healthcare Marketplace Overview, Healthcare Delivery Providers, Pharmaceutical and Medical Device Innovation, and Medical Technology and Evaluation.